griptape-ai/griptape-chrome-extension/README.md

 # Griptape Chrome Extension

 This project is a Chrome extension that provides a panel for interacting with the Griptape Cloud API.
-The panel allows users to input their API key, the ID for a Griptape Cloud Structure, select options, and submit requests to a Griptape Structure that include the content of the selected browser tab in the request payload.
+The panel allows users to input their Griptape Cloud API key, the ID for a Griptape Cloud structure, select options, and submit requests to the Griptape structure that include the content of the selected browser tab in the request payload.

 ## Project Structure